 Today in Chinese Car Brands That Time Forgot (CCBTTF): Jinma Auto / Soar, famous for their gigantic Rolls-Royce ‘wedding cars’.
 But there was more, much more!

 Jinma (金马) means Golden Horse.
 The brand was owned by a company called Qingdao Shengma Classic Car Co., Ltd. (青岛圣马老爷车有限公司).
-Designation was QJM.
-In 2001, the company changed name to Qingdao Suo’er Automobile Co., Ltd. (青岛索尔汽车有限公司).
+The designation was QJM.
+In 2001, the company changed its name to Qingdao Suo’er Automobile Co., Ltd. (青岛索尔汽车有限公司).
 This was abbreviated to Soar Automobile (索尔汽车), and that is the name they are best known for.
-In that same year, the Jinma brand name was replaced with the Soar name.
+That same year, the Jinma brand name was replaced with the Soar name.

 The Introduction